-A virtual Athlete Leadership Forum is scheduled for 17th October.
+A virtual Athlete Leadership Forum is scheduled for 17th October 2020.

-A Return to Work Protocol is in place for staff members, some of whom may return when the office re-opens in September.
-Most SOI staff will continue to work from home where possible.
+A Return to Work Protocol is in place for staff members, most SOI staff will continue to work from home where possible.

 Club Level

 For many clubs, Special Olympics activities resume in September each year, following a summer recess.
 We expect that this will be the same this year, albeit in a changed environment.
 Each club will be making their own decision based on their timeframe for and success in meeting the criteria as set out in this Protocol.
 Guidelines are provided in terms of how the club can put measures in place to reopen and how to approach sports training sessions.